Contact Us for a Free Consultation (213) 542-0979

 Los Angeles Criminal Court System

-But it's interesting because each of the courthouses that they closed down generated money in and of themselves.
-So, I guess it's really a long project that they're looking at to see if by closing down to approximately twenty-five courthouses, whether that actually is going to generate them more revenue.
+But it's interesting because each courthouse they closed down generated money in and of itself.
+So, I guess it's a long project that they're looking at to see if closing down to approximately twenty-five courthouses will generate more revenue.

-Then the issue becomes how does that impact the criminal justice system in Los Angeles when you have a courthouse — for example, the Airport Court — taking all of the cases from Beverly Hills, Hollywood and much of the west side of Los Angeles and even some of the cases from Malibu.
-That now drives a huge volume of cases there and the prosecutors and judges have to deal with that.
+Then the issue becomes how does that impact the criminal justice system in Los Angeles when you have a courthouse — for example, the Airport Court — taking all of the cases from Beverly Hills, Hollywood, and much of the west side of Los Angeles and even some of the instances from Malibu.
+That now drives a massive volume of cases there, and the prosecutors and judges must deal with that.

 Largest Criminal Justice System Handling All Levels of Crime

-The criminal justice system in Los Angeles is probably one of the more interesting in the world because it's a mass metropolis with people all over — all sorts of different levels of crime — whether it be street crime like robbery, burglary, theft — or whether it be more sophisticated money-related offenses likes white collar offenses.
-There's all sorts of different things going on, on the internet and there's gun-related offenses.
+The criminal justice system in Los Angeles is probably one of the more interesting in the world because it's a mass metropolis with people all over — all sorts of different levels of crime — whether it be a street crime like robbery, burglary, theft — or whether it be more sophisticated money-related offenses like white collar offenses.
+There are all sorts of different things going on on the internet, and there are gun-related offenses.

 Los Angeles Criminal Court System

-So, if you have a case in the Los Angeles criminal justice system and you're trying to figure out how to tackle it, obviously your first step is to get to an attorney who knows the system and has handled cases similar to yours in the jurisdiction where your case is pending.
+So, suppose you have a case in the Los Angeles criminal justice system, and you're trying to figure out how to tackle it.
+In that case, your first step is to get to an attorney who knows the system and has handled cases similar to yours in the jurisdiction where your case is pending.

-But to give you an idea of how the system works, somebody gets arrested and depending on where they're arrested, that will dictate which courthouse their case is sent to.
-So, that's why when people call me and say they have a case in Los Angeles and they need a quote for a fee, the first thing I asked is, which court is the case in.
+But to give you an idea of how the system works, somebody gets arrested, and depending on where they're arrested, which courthouse their case is sent to will dictate which courthouse they are sent to.
+So, that's why when people call me and say they have a case in Los Angeles and need a quote for a fee, the first thing I ask is which court the case is in.

-It will be fairly easy for me to figure out which court it's in because I'm also going to be asking where did the incident occur.
-And depending on where the incident occurred, that's going to dictate where the courthouse is located.
-So, if it happened in the San Fernando Valley the case is going to be in Van Nuys.
-If it happened in Santa Monica, the case is going to be in the Airport Court and so on.
+It will be easy for me to determine which court it's in because I will also ask where the incident occurred.
+And depending on where the incident occurred, that will dictate where the courthouse is located.
+So, if it happened in the San Fernando Valley, the case would be in Van Nuys.
+If it happened in Santa Monica, the case would be in the Airport Court.

 Criminal Case Process

-You'll be arraigned and you'll enter your plea You'll be given the discovery and paperwork in the case and then your attorney will be able to deal with your particular case.
+You'll be prosecuted and enter your plea.
+You'll be given the discovery and paperwork in the case, and then your attorney will be able to deal with your particular case.

-The other thing that can happen is you can be given a bail on the case and you could post the bail and then you'll get out.
-They typically give you a court date within thirty to forty-five days and then you'll appear with your attorney.
+The other thing that can happen is you can be given bail on the case, post the bail, and then you'll get out.
+They typically give you a court date within thirty to forty-five days, and then you'll appear with your attorney.
 You'll enter your plea.

-Believe it or not, sometimes the police get the bail wrong and the prosecutors who are the lawyers that deal with the criminal cases may argue for a higher bail.
-So, obviously, you're going to want your attorney there to challenge that and get the lowest bail possible or at least get the bail that you already posted so you don't go into custody and have to dish out more money related to your offense.
+Believe it or not, sometimes the police get the bail wrong, and the prosecutors, who are the lawyers who deal with criminal cases, may argue for a higher bail.
+So, you'll want your attorney there to challenge that and get the lowest bail possible or at least get the bail you already posted so you don't go into custody and have to dish out more money related to your offense.

 First Court Appearance is an Arraignment

 Once you appear in court, the first court appearance is called the arraignment.
-You will enter your plea — either not-guilty, guilty or no-contest.
-Sometimes the arraignment is even continued and no plea is entered depending on what your attorney wants to do — what their strategy is depending on which courthouse, which judge, which prosecutor is involved in the case.
+You will enter your plea — either not guilty, guilty, or no contest.
+Sometimes, the arraignment is even continued, and no plea is entered depending on what your attorney wants to do — their strategy depends on which courthouse, judge, and prosecutor is involved in the case.

-Your attorney will usually get the main bulk of the paperwork related to your case — the arrest reports and whatever else they have.
-If there are things like blood results, DNA, video evidence, sometimes the prosecutors don't have that at the first court appearance, so what we usually do is write them a letter.
+Your attorney will usually get the bulk of the paperwork related to your case — the arrest reports and whatever else they have.
+If there are blood results, DNA, or video evidence, sometimes the prosecutors don't have that at the first court appearance, so we usually write them a letter.

-If we can see there's stuff out there for our client then we'll let them know that we want to get our hands on that stuff and they have an obligation to get it from the police and turn it over to the criminal defense attorney so we can review that and prepare the case.
+If we can see there's stuff out there for our client, then we'll let them know that we want to get our hands on that stuff, and they must get it from the police and turn it over to the criminal defense attorney so we can review that and prepare the case.

-Once we have all of the discovery and we reviewed it, then we'll be in a position to start talking about the case — getting a strategy together — and figuring out exactly how we're going to handle the case.
+Once we have all of the discoveries and have reviewed them, we'll be able to start talking about the case — getting a strategy together — and figuring out exactly how we will handle the case.

 Whether we're going to take an offensive approach where we try to attack the prosecutor's case and get it dismissed, or whether we realize that the prosecutors have good evidence against you and we're going to try to take more of a damage control approach where we're trying to gather things in mitigation and negotiate with the prosecutors.

-Once that's decided, then the case will go into whatever posture we've decided to handle the case and we can move forward and either pursue getting the case into a trial mode or getting the case keyed up so we can negotiate with the prosecutor, get it resolve and get you set up to get out of the criminal justice system as fast as possible.
+Once that's decided, the case will go into whatever posture we've decided to handle the case.
+We can move forward and either pursue getting the case into a trial mode or getting it keyed up so we can negotiate with the prosecutor, resolve it, and get you set up to get out of the criminal justice system as fast as possible.

 Menu